tomwhartung/jmws_accoutrements/doc/ubuntu/specific_hosts/2016-jane/6b-https-comparing_references.md

 See the comments in the file to learn exactly how we edited it, and run `rcsdiff` to see prior versions.

-##### Step 1.3.3: Enable the config and restart apache:

-As root:
+### Update - the Best Way to Do This

+The best process is:

+1. Copy current apache config file, eg.

 ```
-a2ensite default-ssl.conf
-service apache2 reload
+cp 050-seeourminds.com.conf 051-seeourminds.com-ssl.conf
 ```

-##### Step 1.3.4: Test

-We tried a few different configurations and could not get it to work properly.

-At this point we decided to put the reference comparisons in a separate file (this one) and update the original file with only the essential commands and tasks we learned while going through this process the first time.
+2. Add the lines mentioned above to that file.

+3. Update the original file (`050-seeourminds.com.conf`) to redirect to https.

+See `6a-https-steps.md` for details.

-### Configuration (2) Let's Encrypt - TBD
+## Configuration (2) Let's Encrypt - TBD

 SSL configuration using Let's Encrypt is pending getting the self-signed certificate to work on jane.

-#### Step 2.1: Comparing the references
+#### Comparing the references

 References (1) and (2) do not agree, and reference (3) is very minimal.

-- (1) -last updated 3/29/2017
+- (1) digitalocean.com - posted 4/21/2016
-- (2) -posted 4/21/2016
+- (2) howtoforge.com - last updated 3/29/2017

+The digitalocean.com reference was the best one for Configuration (1).

-#### Step 2.2: This is TBD!!
+#### This is TBD!!

-Do configuration (1) first then come back to this.